Blog

 Once the order passes credit checks, the fulfillment stage ensures that the products or services are delivered on schedule as promised.

 While this stage is typically associated with physical goods and services, order fulfillment is crucial for maintaining healthy customer relationships.
-If order fulfillment encounters delays, substitutions, or mistakes, customers will rapidly churn out of frustration with a lack of inventory, shipping problems, or failure to meet their expectations.
-Efficient order fulfillment also requires integration between order, inventory, and supply chain data.
+If the fulfillment process encounters delays, substitutions, or mistakes, customers will rapidly churn out of frustration with a lack of inventory, shipping problems, or failure to meet their expectations.
+Efficient order fulfillment also requires integration between order, inventory, and supply chain management systems.
 Order details should dictate priorities as procurement teams plan, manage warehouses, and coordinate logistics.

 Order shipping